Nachos-mic/Simple-Calculator-First-Semester-Project/README.md

 # Simple-Calculator-First-Semester-Project
 This is my mid-term project which i wrote in first semester in college.
 Essentially it is a calculator which is capable of taking in numbers and calculating sum , average , sorting them and calculating their median.
-It's has been modified since then
+It's has been modified since then , most importantly it doesnt take in fixed amount of numbers (15 to be precise)